GeoinformationSystems/Geodashboard/README.md

 ## Structure

 The Geodashboard Prototype is based on Javascript,  HTML and CSS.
+The main application can be found in the file _index.html_

 ## Contact
 Heiko Figgemeier (heiko.figgemeier@tu-dresden.de)